You are here

 Who must complete the evidence-based training in teaching reading?

-The READ Act states that each teacher employed to teach kindergarten or any of grades one through three must successfully complete or has successfully completed evidence-based training in teaching reading.
-The READ Act rules define ‘teacher’ as the professional responsible for the literacy instruction of the student(s) and may include the main instructor for a class, an instructional coach, reading interventionist, special education teacher, Title I teacher or other personnel who are identified as effective in the teaching of reading.
+- Teacher: The professional responsible for the literacy instruction of the student(s) and may include the main instructor for a class, an instructional coach, Reading Interventionist (in grades K-3), special education teacher, Title I teacher or other personnel who are identified as effective in the teaching of reading and who has been employed to teach kindergarten or any of grades one through three.

 Yes.
 The READ Act rules define ‘teacher’ as the professional responsible for the literacy instruction of the student(s) and may include the main instructor for a class, an instructional coach, reading interventionist, special education teacher, Title I teacher or other personnel who are identified as effective in the teaching of reading.

-What is the deadline for teachers to complete the evidence-based training in teaching reading?
+What are the deadlines for K-3 teachers who provide literacy instruction and 4-12 reading interventionists to complete the evidence-based training in teaching reading?

 How do I submit documentation of completion to receive the READ Act designation?